BioContainers/edu/docs/conda_integration.rst

 Build all packages from bioconda from the last 24h
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BioConda community is building a container for every package they create with a command similar to this.
+The BioConda community is building a container for every package they create with a command similar to this:

 .. code-block:: bash